phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 The overall idea is this:

 - You will create a page on Service Manager SmartApp that will call out to the third-party API to initiate the authentication.
-- The end result is an access token that SmartThings platform will then use to communicate with the third-party API.
+- The end result is an access token that PEA HiVE platform will then use to communicate with the third-party API.

 In your Service Manager SmartApp preferences you create a page for authorization.